 These WordPress Security Advisory posts have been taking off lately.
 But, we'll admit it, we've really only been talking about specific flaws.
 There are so many different plugins, patches, and themes that have been riddled with vulnerabilities, that's it's narrowed our scope a bit.
+We in no way condone hacking, but you should know how easy it is to hack a WordPress website.

 Today, we're going talk broadly.
 We want to discuss how hackers are targeting your WordPress site, and talk about what holes your website might have that are allowing hackers to sneak their way through.